thaddeuspearson/teaching/multi_dim_sum_list_explanation.md

     return sum
 ```

 Awesome.
-Now our function returns our `sum` when it is done going through our initial list and adding each number to the `sum`.
+Now our function returns our `sum` when it is done going through our initial list, and adding each number to the `sum`.
 Take note, we placed the indentation for the `return` statement in line with the `for` loop, because we want the entire `for` loop to finish, *before* we `return` our `sum`.

 <br>